ot-kun/OTMiner/README.md

 ## Todos
 Expected valid share with turn on the led on mining slave board
-- Further tunning should be in V1.1 (not yet, aims for slighty reduce power usage, slighty more hashes/s, more stable)
+- ✅Further tunning should be in V1.1 (not yet, aims for slighty reduce power usage, slighty more hashes/s, more stable)
+- 🛠️Stacking option(show as 1 unit, just 1 wifi, reduce rf noise)
 - ETHernet instead of WiFi (keep power consumption at mininal, keep more cpu on handling)
 - Changing the power input from 5v to 12v(able to scale up like more than 200 mining slaves)
 - 32 ESP C3/C6 mining units on a single PCB (easy to stack more mining slaves)